 Jean Pierre Dedieu successively belonged to:

-- Framespa (UMR 5136, CNRS / University Toulouse Jean Jaures) and IAO (Institut d'Asie Orientale, UMR 5062, CNRS / Université de Lyon) in which the globalisation of Fichoz was further developped in accordance with the still broader interdisciplinarity of both these research centers.
+Framespa (UMR 5136, CNRS / University Toulouse Jean Jaures) and IAO (Institut d'Asie Orientale, UMR 5062, CNRS / Université de Lyon) in which the globalisation of Fichoz was further developed in accordance with the still broader interdisciplinarity of both these research centers.

-- Once in Lyon, the extension of the co-operative network and the growing maturity of Fichoz made cooperation less centred on individuals, and far more on groups.
+Once in Lyon, the extension of the co-operative network and the growing maturity of Fichoz made cooperation less centered on individuals, and far more on groups.

-Some of them played an important paper in the development of Actoz in making explicit its fundamentals, by proposing alternatives to Actoz in the form of databases built on other principles.
-Eric Lochard's and Dominique Taurisson's (CNRS, U. Montpellier III), Arcane database system, enhanced, by contrast, some of the fundamental characteristics of Actoz, and was consequently a powerful stimulus for its development.
-The same must be said of Symogih, a project, developed by another LARHRA team around F. Beretta, many points of which strongly contrast with Actoz's views, a contrast which helped to clarify and validate many implicit assumptions.
+Some of them played an important role in the development of Fichoz and in turning explicit its fundamentals, by proposing alternatives to Fichoz in the form of databases built on other principles.
+Eric Lochard's and Dominique Taurisson's (CNRS, U. Montpellier III), Arcane database system, enhanced, by contrast, some of Fichoz's fundamental characteristics, and was consequently a powerful stimulus for its development.
+The same must be said of Symogih, a project developed by another LARHRA team around F. Beretta, some points of which strongly contrast with Actoz's views, a contrast which helped to clarify and validate many implicit assumptions.

-The institutions and research teams Fichoz collaborators belonged took charge of wages and current small scale expenses.
+The institutions and research teams to which Fichoz collaborators belonged took charge of wages and current small scale expenses.
 Moreover, Fichoz was specifically funded by the following programs: